Skip to Main Content

 Fully OA Journal

 This refers to a journal that only offers publication via the Gold route.
-For example, PloS and eLife.
+For example, PLOS and eLife.
 To publish in a fully OA journal you may need a source of funding.

 Hybrid Journal